jonriege/house-price-model/README.md

-# mortgage-price-model
+# House Price Model
-A simple model for predicting mortgage prices in Norway based on publicly available data.
+A simple model for predicting house prices in Norway based on publicly available data.